 The Simpson Prize is a national competition for Years 9 and 10 students.
-The competition encourages participants to focus on the significance of Anzac Day and to consider what Anzac Day means to them and to Australia.
+The competition encourages participants to explore the significance of the Anzac experience and what it has meant for Australia.

-The student winners, runners-up and teacher chaperones enjoy a two-day trip to Canberra where they visit several of the capital’s museums and institutions, attend the presentation ceremony at Parliament House, and enjoy a formal dinner at the Royal Military College, Duntroon.
-Students who submit winning entries for this year’s Simpson Prize question will travel in 2017.
+Winners, along with runners-up and teacher chaperones, enjoy a two-day trip to Canberra where they visit several of the capital’s museums and institutions, attend the presentation ceremony at Parliament House and enjoy a formal dinner at the Royal Military College, Duntroon.

 Tasmanian History Teachers’ Association